telerik/blazor-docs/components/gauges/radial/overview.md

 ## Labels

-The labels are rendered on the scale of the Radial Gauge to give inforation to the users about the value of the pointers.
+The labels are rendered on the scale of the Radial Gauge to give information to the users about the value of the pointers.
 [See the Labels article for more information...]({%slug radial-gauge-labels%})

 ## Radial Gauge Parameters